IshtPrasadSingh/Isht-Prasad-Singh/README.md

 # Hi 👋, I'm Isht Prasad Singh

 ## 🚀 About Me
-- 🎓 BTech CSE Student
+- 🎓 BTech CSE Student passionate about Data Structures & Algorithms and problem-solving
-- 💻 Learning DSA in Java
+- 💻 Currently strengthning my DSA foundations through JAVA
-- 🌱 Exploring Web Development
+- 🌱 Exploring Web Development and building projects to improve real-world development skills
-- 🔥 Solving LeetCode Problems
+- 🤝 Interested in contributing to Open Source and collaborating with developers to learn and grow.

 ---